 In 1924, a plan to restructure Germany's war reparations and the creation of a new currency helped stabilise the government and ushered in the Golden Twenties.

-In 1929, the worldwide Great Depression hit Germany, leading to a significant rise in unemployment.
+In 1929, the worldwide Great Depression hit Germany.

-On January 30, 1933, President Hindenburg appointed Adolf Hitler as chancellor.
+On January 30, 1933, President Hindenburg appointed Adolf Hitler chancellor.

-In 1933, the Nazi rise to power resulted in the establishment of a totalitarian dictatorship.
+In 1933, the Nazi rise to power led to the establishment of a totalitarian dictatorship, World War II, and the Holocaust.

-In 1936 Berlin hosted the Summer Games and the Winter Games in Garmisch-Partenkirchen.
+In 1936, Berlin hosted the Summer Olympic Games and Garmisch-Partenkirchen hosted the Winter Games.

 In 1936, Germany remilitarized the Rhineland.